DaveH355/clustered-shading/README.md

 be assigned to those far out clusters.
 Because less of an object appears on the screen the further out in perspective projection, there are fewer fragments to shade.

 So exponential division it is.
-We'll use the equation below which closely matches the image on the left.
+We'll use the equation below which closely matches the image on the right.

 ```math
 \LARGE